Argo20/masternode/guide/mn_guide_masternode_setup.md

 Script begins it's work and you will be asked if SWAP file is allowed.
 If you followd my instructions and you created a VPS at [**Vultr**](https://www.vultr.com/?ref=7397596) then type **y** and hit enter.

 Next question you will be asked is to enter a **masternode genkey**.
-You have 2 options:
+You have 2 options to generate a masternode key:

+1. Via ARGO masternode setup script

-1. Hit enter and script creates a masternode genkey for you which you have to use for your local wallet masternode.conf (we'll get to that in next guide page)
+    Hit enter and script creates a masternode genkey for you which you have to use for your local wallet masternode.conf (we'll get to that in next guide page)

 2. Via your local deskop wallet